Trump's May 1 target too optimistic for US coronavirus reopening: Fauci

 "The governors know that," Trump told a Monday briefing.

-But governors were moving forward with their planning.
-Oregon Governor Kate Brown, a Democrat, on Tuesday offered her own framework for eventually restarting public life and business in the state.
+But governors had their own plans.
+California Governor Gavin Newsom and Oregon Governor Kate Brown, both Democrats, on Tuesday offered frameworks for eventually restarting public life and business in their states.

 Some Republicans, including the governors of Ohio, Maryland and New Hampshire, also said states have the right to decide when and how to reopen.